Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation

 \subsection{Short glitches}

-The short events have a rising time constant well within the sampling period of $\sim$ 5\,ms and then a fast decay.
-The highest amplitude glitches are short glitches.
-The short glitch template for each bolometers is shown in Figure~\ref{fig:short_templates}.
-We see small variability in the averaged short glitch template depending on the detector.
-The shortest exponential decay has a time constant similar to the fast part of the optical transfer function with the three additional terms, or tail, having a very low amplitude $<10^{-2}$ relative to the peak and intermediate time constants of typically 40\,ms, 400\,ms and 2 seconds.
-The 2--second decaying signal is $\sim 10^{-4}$ and was detected only after stacking short glitches measured over the entire mission.
-We have observed some similarities between the transfer function of short glitches and the optical transfer functions \citep{particletest}.
-The amplitude of the tail is variable from event to event, but the amplitude of the tail is small enough such that its variability does not affect the processing of data.
-Moreover, we have found the existence of essentially two sub--categories of short glitches, one of each is shown in Figure~\ref{typeGL}, that can be distinguished by the amplitude of the tails.
-In fact, the tail is smaller for higher energy events and larger for lower energy events with a variation of a factor 2.
+The highest-amplitude events are the short glitches.
+The short glitch time response, or template, is shown in Fig.~\ref{fig:short_templates}.
+Short events have a rise time much shorter than the sampling period of 5\,ms, followed by a fast decay.
+These rapid variations can cause oscillations in the electronics, and the response amplitude depends on the precise moment of the glitch within the sampling period.
+So throughout the paper, the amplitude of the glitch is defined as the peak value of the sampled data.
+The shortest exponential decay component has a time constant similar to the fast part of the optical transfer function; three additional terms (corresponding to the tail) have very low amplitudes ($<10^{-2}$ of the peak), and time constants of typically 40\,ms, 400\,ms, and 2\,s.
+The 2\,s decaying signal has an amplitude about $5 \times 10^{-5}$ of the peak and was detected only after stacking short glitches measured over the entire mission.
+The transfer function of short glitches nearly matches the instrument optical transfer function.

-The time constants, as well as amplitudes resulting from the fit of three exponentials on short glitch measurements are given in Figure~\ref{Template_numbers} for all bolometers.
-The fit has been performed after stacking events with amplitudes between 1200 and 2400 sigmas of the noise, with corresponds energies of the transition between the two sub-categories of short events.
-The 2 second time constant is not included in the template fit.

-We observe some scatter of the values across bolometers which are reflecting more the degeneracies in the fit of the different time constants and amplitudes than variations of the template shape between bolometers.
-A careful study of degeneracies of parameter fitting is performed in \cite{planck2013-p03c} for the transfer function analysis.
+The time constants and amplitudes derived by fitting three exponentials to short glitch measurements are given in Fig.~\ref{Template_numbers} for all the bolometers.
+The fit has been performed after stacking events with amplitudes between 1200 and 2400 times the noise (around 2\,keV of deposited energy), which corresponds to energies of the transition between the two subcategories of short events.
+The 2\,s time constant is not included in the template fit.
+We have verified that, given the counts of short glitches, and assuming a random distribution of glitches, the 2\,s tails produce a signal that is three orders of magnitude lower than the white noise, and so can be neglected in the data processing.
+We observe some scatter of the values across bolometers, although this may reflect the degeneracies in the fit of the different time constants and amplitudes rather than variations of the template shape between bolometers.
+A careful study of the degeneracies in the parameter fitting is presented in the analysis of the transfer function \citep{planck2013-p03c}.